Even more places to visit

 These are links I've found to be useful for learning watch repair

 www.timezonewatchschool.com/WatchSchool/ - Hands down the BEST course in learning watch repair.
-It teaches good habits and starts out with how to use a screwdriver and tweezers, type very important tools to use correctly
+It teaches good habits and starts out with how to use a screwdriver and tweezers, used fairly often (90 something percent of the time?), they're tools one would likely want to use correctly.

 http://www.tascione.com/source.htm - Bob Tascione's excellent video lessons on watch repair.
 The best video course you'll find.
 You can access the course online.
 And it doesn't hurt that Bob's a nice guy too.

 http://www.watchdoc.com/ - Many great CDs full of PDFs and videos on watch repair.
 Good lesson on staking for example

 Vendors & Other Links

 Dashto.com - Tools tools tools... used tools and many watch parts at great prices

 The Watch Tech - Vintage Watch Restoration and Repair.
 A one-stop shop that can take in your trashy watch and return it back a treasure.
 You don't run across many watch repair outfits that will publish their rates.
 Matt puts his rates right there in front of you like a menu.
 His gallery does a great job of showing what Matt can do to a watch from pocket watches to Chronographs.
 You'll notice his membership in the NAWCC and the AWCI right on this main webpage.
 Matt's doing his part to make the watch collecting world better, one watch at a time.

 Watchmaker.net - One of the few folks that will vibrate a new hairspring for you, a dying art.
 Top of the line watch repair, doesn't get any better.
 NAWCC School of Horology Director.